Rate of convergence in Trotter's approximation theorem and its applications: Applications of Theorem

 \subsection{Quantitative estimates of CLTs}

 It is known that the CLT plays a crucial role in probability theory.
-Let $\{\xi_i\}_{i=1}^\infty$ be a sequence of independently and identically distributed (iid, in short) $\mathbb{Z}^d$-valued random variables given by
+Let $\{\xi_i\}_{i=1}^\infty$ be a sequence of independently and identically distributed (i.i.d., in short) $\mathbb{Z}^d$-valued random variables given by